mrakgr/Trading-Journal/journal_2025.md

 Besides, I cannot let Thomas surpass me in this.
 The guy vibe coded the NL Holdem game in C++ on the GPU.
 I am both impressed and proud of him.
 In contrast, the guy I worked with who's supposed to be a pro, let's call him Curtis, had an allergy to learning.
 Being a pro means shit in this profession.

 I just have to keep fighting and I'll get to where I want to be eventually.
-I have my path, and it's not necessary stock trading.
+I have my path, and it's not necessarily stock trading.

 Stock trading is ultimately the path for people who don't have anything better to do with their time.